 Original Little Louisiana Company of San Francisco.
 Organized in February 1887.
 33rd Drawing Class L Regular Monthly Drawing, Capital Prize, $7,500, Tuesday, November 12, 1889.
 Louisiana State Lottery Company at New Orleans.
 Drawing held September 10, 1889.

 Saloom, Kaliste J. (Judge), Jr. (1918-2017).
 99th Birthday Party Photographs, 2017

-Judge Kaliste J. Saloom served four decades as Judge of City of Lafayette Court.
-His educational honors include the following: a Valedictorian Graduate of Cathedral High School in 1935, a Bachelor of Arts with High Distinction degree from Southwestern Louisiana Institute (now University of Louisiana at Lafayette) in 1939, and a Tulane Law Review Honors in 1942.
+Judge Kaliste J. Saloom served four decades as Judge of the City of Lafayette Court.
+His educational honors include the following: a Valedictorian Graduate of Cathedral High School in 1935, a Bachelor of Arts with High Distinction degree from Southwestern Louisiana Institute (now the University of Louisiana at Lafayette) in 1939, and a Tulane Law Review Honors in 1942.
 He passed away at the age of 99.
-These are photographs from his 99th birthday celebration held at Edith Garland Dupré Library at University of Louisiana at Lafayette.
+These are photographs from his 99th birthday celebration held at Edith Garland Dupré Library at the University of Louisiana at Lafayette.

 C.E.
 Byrd High School.
 Program, 1925

 Program announcing the opening of The C.E.
 Byrd High School, Shreveport, Louisiana.
 Tuesday, September 15, 1925.
 Original.